arblvlrn/Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 # Display the result
 print("Track with highest number of streams: ", highest_streams)
 ```
+Result:

 ![Screen Shot 2024-11-06 at 2 33 21 PM](https://github.com/user-attachments/assets/3ba43e65-cbb2-4b89-a6d9-f3c02968dbda)

+>The track with the highest stream is Blinding Lights by The Weeknd

 To identify the top 5 most streamed tracks, I used the `.nlargest(5)` function on the streams column to retrieve the 5 highest stream counts.
 Then, I created a variable `top5` by applying `.loc[]` to access the track names corresponding to these top 5 streams.
 I also used `.reset_index(drop=True)` to reset the index for a cleaner result.
 ```ruby